MarketsCovered by CalibrSports

 Is Draw No Bet the same as Asian Handicap 0.0?

-Yes, they are equivalent.
-AH 0.0 and DNB both refund your stake on a draw.
-The difference is presentation — bookmakers may offer slightly different odds on each label, so it is worth comparing.
+Yes, they are functionally identical.
+Both markets refund your stake if the match ends in a draw and settle as a standard win or loss on any other result.
+The difference is purely presentation — bookmakers sometimes offer slightly different odds under each label, so it is worth comparing AH 0.0 and DNB prices before placing your bet.

 Does Draw No Bet apply to 90 minutes only?

 Yes.
-Like all standard markets, DNB settles at full-time (90 minutes + injury time).
-Extra time and penalties are not included.
+Like all standard markets, DNB settles at full-time (90 minutes plus injury time).
+Extra time and penalty shoot-outs are not included.
+In a cup knockout match, if the score is level at 90 minutes and the match goes to extra time, the DNB market settles as a push — your stake is refunded.